ILIAS-eLearning/ILIAS/docs/INSTALL.md

 <a name="redirect-all-unencrypted-traffic-to-https"></a>
 ### Redirect all unencrypted traffic to HTTPS

-To redirect all HTTP traffic to HTTPS you should issue a permanent redirect using the 301 status code:
+To redirect all HTTP traffic to HTTPS you MAY issue a permanent redirect using the 301 status code:

 ```
 <VirtualHost *:80>